orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - If a package is known to be safe, you may keep 2 or more ebuilds.
 2 minor versions is recommended.  (e.g. 3.14.5 and 3.15.2 would be kept.
     If multiple patch versions 3.14.5, 3.14.4; only keep 3.14.5.)
 These safe packages could be checked on a convenient schedule.
+Patch versions that have high/criticial vulnerabilites should still be pruned or patch fixed.

 * Auto bumping dependencies:
   - (See also the general principles section above.)